Le Valinouët

 Corporate Challenge

-A corporate component is offered, enabling teams of four to eight people to take part in an excellent teambuilding activity!
-Team members will be asked to raise a minimum of $2,000 in donations.
-Each team will have to complete a cumulative number of runs equivalent to one run per hour per participant.
+Each team will need to complete a cumulative number of runs equivalent to one run per hour per participant.

 Major partners